nonnen96/fed-communication-saturation/README.md

 ## Description

 This project investigates how the intensity of Federal Reserve communications affects financial market volatility.
-Specifically, we explore whether excessive communication leads to a **saturation effect**, where markets become less sensitive to new messages, reducing their impact—a phenomenon we refer to as **resonance**.
+Specifically, we explore whether excessive communication leads to a **saturation effect**, where markets become less sensitive to new messages, reducing their impact, a phenomenon we refer to as **resonance**.

 Using Natural Language Processing (NLP) and machine learning techniques, we aim to: